Zelenskyy leaves White House without signing minerals deal after Oval Office blowup

 Democrats immediately criticized the administration for the breakdown.
 Democratic Senate leader Chuck Schumer said Trump and Vance “are doing Putin’s dirty work.”

-The testy exchange was especially surprising since it came a day after Trump struck a more conciliatory tone toward Ukraine, calling America’s support for the country against Russia’s invasion “a very worthy thing to do” and disclaiming any memory that he had called the Ukrainian leader a “dictator.”
+The testy discussion was especially surprising since it came a day after Trump struck a more conciliatory tone toward Ukraine, calling America’s support against Russia’s invasion “a very worthy thing to do” and disclaiming any memory that he had called the Ukrainian leader a “dictator.”

-Trump and Zelenskyy spoke politely, even with admiration, of one of another for the first half hour of the meeting.
+Trump and Zelenskyy spoke politely, even with admiration, of each other for the first half hour of the meeting.
 But, when the Ukrainian leader raised alarm about trusting any promises from Putin to end the fighting, Vance offered his strong rebuke for airing disagreements with Trump in public.

 That instantly shifted the tenor of the conversation as Zelenskyy grew defensive and Trump and his vice president blasted him as ungrateful and issued stark warnings about future American support.